Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 This repository will contain the smash files from SIM4Life and python code to create a simulation of Acoustoelectric Temporal Interference.

 The basic concept is to utilize the acoustoelectric effect, whereby an acoustic wave causes a localized change in conductivity in a medium to create an oscillating electric field, which can then be used in TI stimulation.
-The advantage of this is the smaller focal point of the acoustic transducer, enabling a more localized stimulation focal point.
+The advantage of this is the smaller focal point of the acoustic transducer, enabling a more localized electrical stimulation.

 ## Intall environment